-[Interview] EU should not play 'games' with military HQs, says ex-forces chief
+[Interview] Don't play EU 'games' with military HQs, Italian admiral says

 The Atalanta move, to be decided in May, comes amid a broader EU push for military integration, as Britain, one of its preeminent military powers, prepares to exit the bloc next year.

-The EU aims to create rapid reaction forces to intervene in conflicts in north Africa and the Middle East.
+The EU aims to create rapid reaction forces to intervene in conflicts in north Africa and the Middle East as part of the reforms.

 The best model would be to have "flexible" and "modular" EU naval units, which took a "proactive" approach to "prevent rising tensions and crises at their very inception, rather than working reactively in settling already sparked threats," Binelli Mantelli said.